top of page

 • Listening to the expressions provided by the clients body (key to enhancing safety, space and stillness)

-• Educating an appropriate level of felt-sense awareness (body tissues and fluids)
+• Educating an appropriate level of felt-sense awareness (body tissues, fluids and potency)

 • How to advise on postural alignment to optimise the expression of health

 • Pran-ayama (non-intentional breath attention) *Pranayama is often incorrectly interpreted as breath control.
-So in order to avoid ambiguity I have included a hyphen to emphasis 'ayama' (non-control) rather than 'yama' (control)
+So in order to avoid ambiguity I have included a hyphen to emphasis 'ayama' (non-control) rather than 'yama' (control); Including natural stilling of the breath cycle (kevela kumbhaka).

 The assessment process is an in depth aspect of this therapy and will require in house tuition to cover it fully.
-But it is suffice to say that the main part of the assessment is to establish the presenting nature of the clients autonomic nervous system and how it effects the reactivity of their body.
+But it is suffice to say that the main part of the assessment is to establish the presenting nature of the clients autonomic nervous system and how it is affecting their body.

 A clients access to their body awareness can vary hugely, from vague awareness of their skin, to awareness of subtle external or internal sensations.
-When awareness is limited methods such as finger tapping on relevant areas of the body, or, helping the client become attentive of the skin stimulated by atmospheric air or the clothes touching the skin can be useful.
-Other forms of promoting sensation awareness involve the expression of various emotional gestures, for example, those mimicking openness or friendship (stimulating an aspect of the autonomic nervous system which promotes social engagement) etc.
+When awareness is limited, methods such as finger tapping on relevant areas of the body, and/or, helping the client become attentive of the skin stimulated by atmospheric air, and/or, their clothes touching their skin, can be a useful inclusion.
+Other methods of promoting sensation awareness involve guiding the client/therapist to express various emotional gestures, for example, those mimicking openness and/or friendship (which stimulates an aspect of their autonomic nervous system promoting social engagement) etc.

-Breath-work (breathing exercises) helps to increase embodiment, sensitivity and the willingness to let go.
+Breath-work (breath regulating exercises): helps to increase embodiment, sensitivity and the willingness to let go.

 An autonomic nervous system release (neurogenic release) generally evolves from the breath-work exercises when the body is positioned in a few unique postures.
-Such release is an expression which is not controlled by subconscious defence patterns and/or dissociation tendencies which reduce body sensation awareness.
+Such release is an expression which is not controlled by subconscious defence patterns and/or dissociation tendencies, which can reduce body sensation awareness and/or awareness of space and/or time.

 Preparing the body/mind with breath-work (breathing exercises) and facilitating postures which produce a spontaneous neurogenic release (which usually expresses as an involuntary body tremor) are very useful preparations for a type of felt-sense attention called 'pran-ayama'.
-This is awareness of the natural breath (i.e. without intentional control) and the body expressions/sensations which unfold/unveil with this manner of awareness (pratyahara).
+This is awareness of the naturally calm breath (i.e. without intentional control) and the inner body expressions/sensations which unfold/unveil with this manner of awareness (pratyahara).

-Once a client has become familiar with pran-ayama, or any other relevant attention which provides a sense of the body’s natural expressions, then relational touch can be of optimal benefit without them getting side tracked by body/mind reactions, including tendency to dissociate from the body.
+Once a client has become familiar with the rejuvenating inner awareness provided by the natural breath attention, or any other relevant attention which provides a sense of the body’s natural expressions, then relational touch (by a trained bcst and/or yoga therapist) can be of optimal benefit without the client/therapist getting side tracked by bodymind reactions, including the otherwise common tendency of dissociation.

 Patterns: